What is this random AMDAutoUpdate.exe window?

 4. Right-click on it and select “Disable” or adjust its conditions and triggers to suit your preferences.Disable AMD Auto Update

-This stops the auto-check for updates and keeps the command line window from popping up and interrupting you.
+This method stops the automatic update check from happening and keeps the command line window from interrupting your whatever you’re doing.

 Useful guide: How to Limit CPU Usage of a Process in Windows 11